bitfield/gmachine/README.md

 How could we incorporate this idea into our existing G-machine architecture?
 Think about it a little before you read on.

+## Implementing operands

 One way we could do this is to have the `SETA` instruction trigger a memory _fetch_, just like we fetch the next instruction as part of the fetch-execute cycle.
 So as part of the implementation for the `SETA` opcode, we could read the contents of memory pointed to by the P register, and put that value into the A register.
 (We'll need to increment P after this, too, or we won't be able to fetch the next instruction correctly.)

 **TASK:** Write a test for the `SETA` instruction, and make it pass.
 It should not only verify the contents of the A register, but also that the P register is correctly updated following the data fetch.

+## Programs on arbitrary data

 Excellent!
-This is an important new capability for the G-machine: we can now write programs that operate on stored data.
+This is an important new capability for the G-machine: we can now write programs that operate on arbitrary stored data.
 In fact, we can rewrite the 'subtract 2 from 3' program using this feature.

 **TASK:** Rewrite your test for the 'subtract 2 from 3' program so that it executes and verifies the following G-code: